Aumnescio/Karelia-agile-dev-blog-2022/blog.md

 ## Monday, 31st October at 09:45 AM

 I watched the second lecture.
 Honestly, felt like mostly a waste of time.
-We were vaguely introduced to the assingment we will be given.
+We were vaguely introduced to the assignment we will be given.
 In my case, presumably, I will be programming a game designed by children.

 Updated clockify.